kampersanda/xcdat/README.md

     void predictive_search(std::string_view key, const std::function<void(std::uint64_t, std::string_view)>& fn) const;

     //!
 An iterator class for enumeration.
+    //!
+It enumerates all the keywords stored in the trie.
-    using enumerative_iterator = predictive_iterator;
+    //!
+It should be instantiated via the function 'make_enumerative_iterator'. using enumerative_iterator = predictive_iterator;

     //!
 An iterator class for enumeration.